Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: Background

 \begin{definition} Given two individuals $x_i$ and $x_j$, with non-domination classes $x_i^{rank}$ and $x_j^{rank}$, and crowding distances $x_i^{dist}$ and $x_j^{dist}$, respectively, the \textbf{crowded comparison operator} $\prec_c$ defines the partial order $x_i \prec_c x_j$ if and only if ($x_i^{rank} < x_j^{rank}$) or ($x_i^{rank} = x_j^{rank}$ and $x_i^{dist} > x_j^{dist}$). \end{definition}

 By considering both the non-dominated sorting and the crowded sorting in the crowded comparison operator, NSGA-II keeps balances elitism and preservation of diversity of individuals inside a Pareto front.
-More detailed explanations of how these metrics can be found in \citet{deb2002nsgaii}.
-Figure \ref{fig:nsga-ii}-(a) illustrates the concepts of Pareto front and non-domination classes.
+More detailed explanations of these metrics can be found in \citet{deb2002nsgaii}.
 With these definitions at hand, the NSGA-II algorithms differs from a standard genetic algorithm in: 1) The crowded comparison operator is used when comparing individuals for selection in tournament, and 2) Given a population $P$, at each generation a set $Q$ of offspring is generated via selection and application of genetic operators.
 The union of $P$ and $Q$ is then sorted in non-domination classes and each class is internally sorted according to the crowding distances.
 The non-domination classes are then added to the next population until the population size is reached.
 If including the last non-dominated class before reaching the population size exceeds the population size, then individuals are chosen according to their crowding distance, in decreasing order.
 The process is illustrated in figure \ref{fig:nsga-ii}-(b).
 Algorithm \ref{alg:nsga-ii} summarizes the optimization procedure of NSGA-II.